loic425/pole-position-on-the-grid/pages/03_stack.md

 <!--
 *Loïc*

-After a fresh install of all the Sylius stack packages, we have this ready to use admin dashboard.
+After a fresh install of all the Sylius stack packages, we have this ready-to-use admin dashboard.
 -->

 ---